calagopus/website/web/docs/wings/configuration.md

 ```

 ### docker.network.interfaces.v4.gateway
 The IPv4 gateway address for the Docker network.
+This will automatically be incremented if the address is already in use by another network on the host.

 Default value:
 ```yaml